elapouya/python-textops3/docs/index.rst

    >>> '/var/log/mail.log' | cat().grep('spammer@hacker.com').since('May 25').lcount()
    37

-python-textops is used into some other projects like `python-nagios-helpers <http://python-nagios-helpers.readthedocs.org>`_
+python-textops3 is used into some other projects like `python-nagios-helpers3 <http://python-nagios-helpers3.readthedocs.org>`_

 .. toctree::
    :maxdepth: 1